The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 - Snacks: Again, even though most tours include free breakfast, youβll probably be wanting energy snacks to go with it.

-- Headlight: Mount Batur sunrise trekking tours will provide cheapo flashlights, but a quality headlight will be even better.
+- Headlight: Most sunrise trekking tours will provide cheapo flashlights, but a quality headlight will be better.

-- Camera: Duh!
+- Camera: Essential.
 A small tripod could be handy too since itβll be dark before the sunrise.

 When To Go

-You can hike Batur any time of the year, but the very best months are May to November, when thereβs less rain and the mountain visibility is better.
+You can hike Batur any time of the year, but the best months are April to November, when thereβs less rain and the mountain visibility is better.
+June through September are especially dry, and thatβs when you have the best chance of seeing a spectacular sunrise.

 The volcano crater

-Accidents and deaths are very uncommon at Mount Batur, although a 25 year old Swedish tourist unfortunately fell into the crater and died in 2010, and a 70 year old American fell to his death in 2022.
+Accidents and deaths are rare at Mount Batur, although a 25 year old Swedish tourist unfortunately fell into the crater and died in 2010, and a 70 year old American fell to his death in 2022.

-These are two of the only confirmed Mount Batur deaths to date, even though hundreds of tourists hike the volcano for sunrise almost every day.
+These are two of the only confirmed deaths on the mountain to date, even though hundreds of tourists hike it for sunrise every day.

-You should always have a light for hiking in the dark (Mt.
-Batur guides can provide this), and please donβt ever take selfies or other pictures near steep cliff edges.
+You should always have a light for hiking in the dark, and guides can provide this.
+Please donβt ever try to take selfies or other pictures near steep cliffs, either!

 King of the mountain.
-The Mount Batur monkeys can be sneaky.
+The monkeys here can be sneaky.

 Even though itβs a fairly simple hike that could be done solo, Mount Batur is controlled by a local trekking group (mafia) that doesnβt let anyone climb the volcano without paying for a local guide.